defold/doc/docs/en/tutorials/war-battles.md

 ---
 title: War battles tutorial
-brief: In this tutorial you will create a small shooter game.
+brief: In this tutorial you will create the embryo of a small shooter game.
 This is a good starting point if you are new to Defold.
 ---

 # War battles tutorial

-This tutorial goes through all the steps needed to create a small playable game in Defold.
+This tutorial goes through the steps needed to create a small playable game embryo in Defold.
 You do not need to have any prior experience with Defold, but if you have done some programming in Lua, Javascript, Python or similar, that will help.

-To get an idea about what you will build, you can try the result here:
+To get an idea about what you are about to build, you can try the result here:

 <div id="game-container" class="game-container">
     <img id="game-preview" src="//storage.googleapis.com/defold-doc/assets/war-battles/preview.jpg"/>